zer0cache/matic-docs/docs/develop/oracles/bandstandarddataset.md

 }
 ```

 `getReferenceDataBulk` instead takes two lists, one of the `base` tokens, and one of the `quotes`.
-It then proceeds to similarly queries the price for each base/quote pair at each index, and returns an array of `ReferenceData` structs.
+It then proceeds to similarly query the price for each base/quote pair at each index, and returns an array of `ReferenceData` structs.

 For example, if we call `getReferenceDataBulk` with `['BTC','BTC','ETH']` and `['USD','ETH','BNB']`, the returned `ReferenceData` array will contain information regarding the pairs: